dealii/code-gallery/time_dependent_navier_stokes/Readme.md

 [this webpage](http://www.featflow.de/en/benchmarks/cfdbenchmarking/flow/dfg_benchmark2_re100.html).

 ### Acknowledgements ###
-Thank Wolfgang Bangerth, Timo Heister and Martin Kronbichler for their helpful discussions on my numerical formulation and implementation.
+Thanks go to Wolfgang Bangerth, Timo Heister and Martin Kronbichler for their helpful discussions on my numerical formulation and implementation.

 ------------------------------------------